-The Retro VGS is a collaboration between Mike Kennedy, founder of Gamegavel.com, co-founder of Retro Magazine, (Hence the use of “Retro” in the title and the similar logo) co-host on the Retro Gaming Roundup podcast and one of the organizers behind the Classic Gaming Expo in Las Vegas and Steve Woita, a veteran of the gaming industry who played a huge part in the making of Kid Chameleon and helped with the designing and programming of Sonic Spinball and the Sonic the Hedgehog 2, while employed at Sega.
+The Retro VGS is a collaboration between Mike Kennedy, founder of Gamegavel.com, co-founder of Retro Magazine, (Hence the use of “Retro” in the title and the similar logo) co-host on the Retro Gaming Roundup podcast and one of the organizers behind the Classic Gaming Expo in Las Vegas and Steve Woita, where experts tried to help with gaming addictions, a veteran of the gaming industry who played a huge part in the making of Kid Chameleon and helped with the designing and programming of Sonic Spinball and the Sonic the Hedgehog 2, while employed at Sega.
 Woita has also worked on games for the Atari 2600 and 3DO.
 The initial idea was years in the works, but officially hit the ground after Mike attended a recent E3 and saw major booths from Sony and Microsoft that put a heavy emphasis on indie games, which were predominantly retro-inspired with classic gameplay and pixel graphics.
 The idea to give these games a rightful place on a home console with a cartridge form became a goal as well as reaching out to developers of the past to work on sequels to their classic games that could appear on the console.

 With 6 months into the console’s development and an approaching release of the Kickstarter account in “Summer 2015,” let’s go over all that we know about the console, what they are planning for it and some hints on what we can possibly expect in the future.